- RSI publishes three statistical reports for all Illinois Attorney General-funded foreclosure mediation programs.*

 - RSI is awarded a contract to evaluate the Supreme Court of Ohio Dispute Resolution Section’s The Right Track Project, a pilot program to address truancy problems.

-- RSI publishes its Model Tools for Mediator Peer Review, a resource designed to give court ADR programs a way to assess and improve mediator skills.
+- RSI publishes Model Tools for Mediator Peer Review, a resource designed to give court ADR programs a way to assess and improve mediator skills.

 - Mayor Thomas McNamara of Rockford, Illinois declares July 11, 2018, Resolution Systems Institute Day in honor of RSI’s work on foreclosure mediation.